What can you do with an MA in Communication?

 Our MA program is a 33-credit (11 courses) generalist degree designed to enhance students' intellectual and professional growth in communication research and practice.
+Students can focus exclusively on communication theory and research, or they can choose to also mix in applied skills (primarily in elective courses).
 The Communication department is a community of learners, scholars, and teachers who are committed to our shared mission: “cultivating the ability to use communication to create a more equitable and humane world.”

-The remaning 21 credits (7 courses) are electives, which can include a variety of courses, travel study, and/or internships.
+The remaining 21 credits (7 courses) are electives, which can include a variety of courses, travel study, and/or internships.

 Some students choose electives that enable them to complete certificates in Strategic Communication or Digital Studies.
 Some of the elective courses that have been offered recently related to strategic communication include: Advanced Strategic Communication; Organizational Communication; Intercultural Communication; Communication and Conflict; and Negotiations and Bargaining.
 It is also possible to just complete the Strategic Communication certificate on its own without earning the MA degree by enrolling as a "non-degree" student.
 CU Boulder, another campus in our CU system that is around 30 miles northwest of CU Denver, offers MAs in Corporate Communication and Strategic Communication Design.
 CU Denver students may be able to take some of the courses from those programs as electives.